 The audit team was unable to verify whether calls to Crime Stoppers from the lockup telephones are monitored and/or recorded.
-The Agency PREA Coordinator provided the audit team with LASD's contact from Global Tel Link (GTL), the telecommunication company that operates the telephones, to request additional information.
-The audit team emailed the representative but has not received a response.
+The Agency PREA Coordinator provided the audit team with LASD's contact from Global Tel Link, the telecommunication company that operates the telephones, to request additional information.
+The audit team emailed the representative but has yet to hear back.
 This information is required to demonstrate compliance with provision (b) of this standard.